Skip to main content

 Regenerative Medicine and Development

-IMS scientists in this field aim to unlock the secrets of tissue engineering, embryonic development, and stem cell biology.
-These insights are used to pioneer therapies and technologies for repairing and rejuvenating the human body.
+Research in this area explores the fundamental processes of tissue engineering, embryonic development, and stem cell biology to advance new therapies for repairing and restoring the human body.

 Search our faculty directory for experts in this field.